foundryvtt/dnd5e/wiki/Dynamic-Module-Art.md

 **Note**: The system's module art system has been deprecated and replaced with Foundry's implementation.

 ## Migrate to Core's system
-Migrating to the core compendium art system is very simple and only requires adjusting the flags in your `module.json` by adding an `compendiumArtMappings` object surrounding the remainder of the flag and renaming `dnd5e-art` to `mapping` and `dnd5e-art-credit` to just `credit`:
+Migrating to the core compendium art system is very simple and only requires adjusting the flags in your `module.json` by moving your flags into a `compendiumArtMappings.dnd5e` object and renaming `dnd5e-art` to `mapping` and `dnd5e-art-credit` to just `credit`:

 ### Existing `module.json`
 ```json